mailsg/AAA-Pattern-Testing/README.md

 # AAA-Pattern-Testing
-Writiing unit test for a JavaScript App using AAA pattern for unit tests..
+Writing unit test for a JavaScript App using AAA pattern for unit tests.